flutter/website/src/brand.md

 To allow for the use of the Flutter trademarks by the Flutter community, below are specific exceptions to the rules described above:

-1. Local user groups of Flutter fans may: (i) use the "Flutter" name as part of their social media username in the following format:
+1. Local Flutter user groups may: (i) use the "Flutter" name as part of their social media username in the following format:
    "Flutter + [name of country/city]" (e.g., "Flutter France"); and (ii) use the Flutter logo in the national colors of the country where the